Alberta Highway 3: Export Highway and east twinning

 Highway 3 between Fort Macleod and Lethbridge is a part of a north–south trade corridor in Alberta that connects Alaska to Mexico.
 Alberta continues work to upgrade the entire corridor to a divided highway.

 A bypass of Blairmore was completed in October 1983 after more than a year of construction.
 The highway was formerly routed down Main Street of the community (20 Avenue) at a reduced speed limit.
 At the east end of Blairmore, a new bridge over the Crowsnest River was constructed, and the highway curves north around the community before rejoining the existing alignment west of the town.
 The $3.9 million project was estimated to save almost 15 minutes of driving time through Blairmore.
-Alberta Transportation estimated that work on a Coleman bypass would likely proceed within five years, but this did not come to fruition.
+The Ministry of Transportation estimated that work on a Coleman bypass would likely proceed within five years, but this did not come to fruition.

 In 1989, Alberta announced plans to twin the entire length of the Export Highway, a name given to the southern portion of Alberta's north–south trade corridor that includes Highway 2 from Calgary to Fort Macleod, Highway 3 between Fort Macleod and Lethbridge, and the entire length of Highway 4 from Lethbridge to the United States border.
 The plan was for Highway 2 to be twinned first, followed by Highway 3 then 4.
 Highway 3 required twinning only from Fort Macleod to Monarch, as the remainder to Lethbridge had already been completed.
 Work included the construction of two new steel bridges over the Oldman River in 1996 which formed a bypass to the south of Monarch.
 The former alignment of the highway through Monarch was re-designated as Highway 3A, relegating the previously controversial interchange at Highway 23 to service of local Monarch traffic.
 Travellers continuing west on Highway 3 toward Fort Macleod from Lethbridge no longer had to exit the highway and reduce their speed to navigate a single lane ramp, and were not at risk of missing the exit and accidentally proceeding north on Highway 23 toward Vulcan.
 Twinning on Highway 3 west of Monarch continued into 1997 and was completed at a cost of $31 million.